redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 kubectl --kubeconfig kind-kubeconfig1.yaml get po -n testsp1 -o wide
 ```

-result: the TTODA offloads are coherent
+result: the TTODA offloads are coherent with the spreadsheet

-<h2>  DSS SCENARIO GROUP#7: optimisation of type 'resource_latency_faredge', offloading on edge/cloud based on SLA violations received, resource availability and TTODA optimisation </h2>
+<h2>  DSS SCENARIO #7: </h2>
+<H4>Test environment: "cloud-edge-faredge"</h4>
+<H4>show how Apps are offloaded to faredge/edge/cloud nodes based on TTODA algorithm AND also resources allocated change as in "resource" optimisation</H4>

 <u><b>initial configuration</b></u>

-The following Apps are running:
+The following Apps are configured with "latency_faredge_resource" optimisation, started and running:
 - example-app-bash1
 - example-app-bash2
 - example-app-bash3